Minezas/Thesis_scripts/README.md

 This project is maintained by Minezas (Gonçalo Araújo).
 If you encounter any problems or have any questions, please feel free to contact me by goncaloaraujo1070@gmail.com

 **Bibiolography**

-Aguiar, P., L. Mendonca and V. Galhardo (2007).
+-Aguiar, P., L. Mendonca and V. Galhardo (2007).
 "OpenControl: a free opensource software for video tracking and automated control of behavioral mazes."
 J Neurosci Methods 166(1): 66-72.
-Lopes, G., N. Bonacchi, J. Frazao, J. P. Neto, B. V. Atallah, S. Soares, L. Moreira, S. Matias, P. M. Itskov, P. A. Correia, R. E. Medina, L. Calcaterra, E. Dreosti, J. J. Paton and A. R. Kampff (2015).
+-Lopes, G., N. Bonacchi, J. Frazao, J. P. Neto, B. V. Atallah, S. Soares, L. Moreira, S. Matias, P. M. Itskov, P. A. Correia, R. E. Medina, L. Calcaterra, E. Dreosti, J. J. Paton and A. R. Kampff (2015).
 "Bonsai: an event-based framework for processing and controlling data streams."
 Front Neuroinform 9: 7